nickmoreton/wagtail-devtools-cli/README.md

-# wagtail-devtools-cli
+# Wagtail Devtools Cli

-A CLI to interact with the wagtail-devtools-cli package
+A CLI to interact with the [wagtail-devtools](https://github.com/wagtail-packages/wagtail-devtools) package